 These are not easy questions to address.
 However there are now more and more ways to acquire mobility data that will help insurers acquire a better understanding of their customers mobility patterns.
 Consolidating these data and analysing the flow of events generated by mobility data will help them discover new types of customers profiles and needs.
 Through both supervised and unsupervised learning thet will acquire the capacity to develop new models (profit analysis, risk analysis) and to design taylored offerings for highly targeted segments.

-AI for Home Insurance
+Machine Learning for Home Insurance

 There's many areas in which home insurers can benefit from machine learning to enhance their processes.
 But there is very little doubt that the combination of the Internet of Things and artificial intelligence offers one of the highest potential of innovation and disruption.